syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Interactive-Features.md

 Context menu in Spreadsheet is customizable menu which can be used for various functionalities

-### TabItem context menu
+### TabItem Context menu

-By default, `AllowTabItemContextMenu` property is set to true to enable the TabItemContext Menu in Spreadsheet.
+By default, [AllowTabItemContextMenu](http://help.syncfusion.com/cr/cref_files/windowsforms/spreadsheet/Syncfusion.Spreadsheet.Windows~Syncfusion.Windows.Forms.Spreadsheet.Spreadsheet~AllowTabItemContextMenu.html) property is set to true to enable the TabItemContext Menu in Spreadsheet.
 Default TabItem context menu has options like Insert, Delete, Hide/Unhide and Protect sheet.
-You can also customize the TabItem Context menu by setting `IsCustomTabItemContextMenuEnabled` property to be true and you can add your customized menu items in Context_Menu opening Event.
+You can also customize the TabItem Context menu by setting [IsCustomTabItemContextMenuEnabled](http://help.syncfusion.com/cr/cref_files/windowsforms/spreadsheet/Syncfusion.Spreadsheet.Windows~Syncfusion.Windows.Forms.Spreadsheet.Spreadsheet~IsCustomTabItemContextMenuEnabled.html)  property to be true and you can add your customized menu items in Context_Menu opening Event.

 {% tabs %}
 {% highlight c# %}